cfengine/cf-remote/README.md

 ### See information about remote host

 The `info` command can be used to check basic information about a system.
+The --hosts/-H option accepts [user@]hostname[:port] for the hostname.
+In the case that hostname is an ipv6 address use literal square brackets as described in RFC-3986 (https://www.ietf.org/rfc/rfc3986.txt)

+e.g. user@[FEDC:BA98:7654:3210:FEDC:BA98:7654:3210]:8022

 ```
 $ cf-remote info -H 34.241.203.218